Frequently Asked Questions – CanExport Innovation

 Which foreign partners are eligible?

 CanExport Innovation supports activities with pre-identified foreign partners of your choosing.
 You must include with your application written proof (letter or email) that a given foreign partner is interested in working with you.
-The documentation should make clear their willingness to meet with your organization on an upcoming date to discuss and pursue potential R&D collaboration or investments.
+The documentation should make clear their willingness to meet with your organization on an upcoming date to discuss and pursue potential R&D collaboration.

 Can I use CanExport Innovation funding to conduct R&D?